 The goal here isn’t necessarily to meaningfully interpret data, but rather to see what’s possible.
 And if a story jumps out then great, we can use it.

 We’ve kindly been given an extract from the Victorian Department of Transport’s TrainSUM model for a single, random Thursday (pre-COVID).
 Symbolix were fortunate to collaborate with the Department to develop TrainSUM.
 The software combines survey, ticketing and timetable data to enable analysts to estimate train service loads across the Melbourne Metro network.

 Visualising the differences between stations at different times of day is challenging because you need to balance spatial and temporal data.
 It’s difficult to get a sense of the ‘movement’ on the network.
 That’s what I’m experimenting with here.
-In the map above I’m showing the number of people entering each station throughout the day.

 A few things I like about it are